Revival's in the Air: Promotional singles

 On May 11, 2020, Bethel Music revealed the release date of the album to be May 29, and shared that they will release the fourth song from the album on May 15, 2020, followed by the release of additional tracks starting May 25, with the release of a new song being availed each day till the release date.
 On May 15, 2020, Bethel Music launched the album's pre-order with the release of "Champion", along with the song's accompanying music video.
 "Champion" debuted at number 32 on the US Hot Christian Songs chart.

 On May 25, 2020, Bethel Music released "Come Out of that Grave (Resurrection Power)" as the first of four cascading singles towards the album's release, with the accompanying music video.
-Bethel Music also revealed that "Anything Is Possible", "Reign Above It All" and "Revival's in the Air" would be the other singles to be released during on each day leading up to the album's release in that respective order.
+Bethel Music also revealed that "Anything Is Possible", "Reign Above It All" and "Revival's in the Air" would be the other singles to be released on each day leading up to the album's release in that respective order.
 "Anything Is Possible" was released on May 26, followed by "Reign Above It All" on May 27, and ending the album's pre-order period with the release of "Revival's in the Air" on May 28, along with the accompanying music videos for the songs.